These are the most frequently asked questions:

 QUESTION: When can I expect the outcome of my application?

-ANSWER: We expect to inform all Erasmus Mundus scholarship applicants before 31st May 2023 about the outcome of their application for admission and scholarship.
+ANSWER: We expect to inform all Erasmus Mundus scholarship applicants before 31st May 2024 about the outcome of their application for admission and scholarship.
 In case you will not be selected for a scholarship, you may consider to pay the cost by other means.
+After you have applied for admission, you will receive an automated mail and will not receive further information before the scholarship selection has taken place.

 QUESTION: What are the costs of the programme, if I wish to pay by other means than Erasmus scholarship?